 You need the heavy cream in this recipe to get the right consistency and taste.
-This is a rich soup, as it is meant to be!
-So don’t try to mess with this.
+This soup has a rich flavor, as it is meant to be!
+So don't try to mess with this.

 If you are looking for a diet soup, you should google a different recipe.
 Period.